fuxs/aepctl/doc/is.md

 # Identity Service

-The identity service handles the multiple identities for a user profile.
+The Identity Service handles the multiple identities for a user profile.
 Data from different channels comes with its own identities, e.g. data from CRM contains hashed email addresses (first party PII) while data from web analytics comes with cookie IDs (device ID).
 Each channel uses its specific namespace for